Create a visual with Power BI Q&A

 Sometimes the fastest way to get an answer from your data is to ask a question using natural language.
-In this quickstart we'll look at two different ways of creating the same visualization: first, building it in a report and, second, asking a question with Q&A. We'll use Power BI service, but the process is almost identical using Power BI Desktop.
+In this article, we look at two different ways of creating the same visualization: first, asking a question with Q&A, and second, building it in a report.
+We use the Power BI service to build the visual in the report, but the process is almost identical using Power BI Desktop.

 To follow along, you must use a report that you can edit, so we'll use one of the samples available with Power BI.

 How would we go about creating this line chart using Q&A?